last update 28 April 2012

 North Street follows the route of the old city wall, and T junctions with what is now the main (pedestrian) shopping drag - named Newborough here then Westborough a little bit further along.
 When John Fletcher set up his ironmonger shop here, the Newborough gate or bar still existed on this junction, originally one of only two entrances through the wall around the medieval port town of Scarborough.

 John Fletcher's North Street ironmonger business is listed in the Bulmer's Directory of 1890 and the Hagyard Directory of 1892.
-He died in Scarborough in 1894 aged 69, leaving an estate of £771 11s 2d.
+He dies in Scarborough in 1894 aged 69, leaving an estate of £771 11s 2d.

 9 Trafalgar Square (black window surrounds - photographed in 2011)